 Dice a yellow peach into small pieces.

 Stir a tablespoon of powdered sugar into the peaches.

-Set aside until you’re ready to use it.
+Set it aside until you’re ready to assemble your pie pops.

 Assembling the Pie Pops